MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 Announcements and sounds:
 - Beep after switching the "Start race switch" on (600 Hz)
 - Initial F3F timer countdown announcements: 30, 25, 20, 15, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0 sec
 - F3B-distance timer countdown announcements: minutes and every 10 sec for last minute
-- Beeps when crossing base, tone based on condition
+- Beeps when crossing base, tone based on condition:
-	- first base crossing from inside the course to outside in the competition mode (800 Hz)
+	- first crossing of base A from inside the course to outside in the competition mode (800 Hz)
+	- first crossing of base A from inside the course to outside in the training mode (800 Hz), when an event starts inside of a course
-	- first base A crossing from outside the course to inside in the competition or training mode (1000 Hz)
+	- first crossing of base A from outside the course to inside in the competition and training mode (1000 Hz)
-	- any other base crossing from inside to outside in the competition or training mode (1200 Hz)
+	- any further crossing of bases from inside to outside in the competition and training mode (1200 Hz)
 - Lap time announcements on even laps for F3F-traning event type
 - Overall runtime at event end for F3F-x event types